gg-ed/gg-ed.github.io/index.md

 #### About

 I am currently a Visiting Assistant Professor at National University of Singapore and have recently graduated with my PhD in March 2019.
-My research interests include Robust Optimization, Satisficing, Risk-based Optimization, and applications of OR in Public Policy.
-I also work very closely with <a href="https://www.kellogg.northwestern.edu/faculty/bandi/index.htm">Chaithanya</a> from Kellogg on some Queueing applications.
+My research interests include Robust Optimization, Satisficing, Interface between Machine Learning and OR, and applications of OR in Public Policy.

 In my past life, I worked in various capacities in the Singapore Public Service, with my work largely revolving around leading teams of data scientists.
 A largest bulk of that time is spent with the Public Service Division, in the area of Human Resource Analytics.
 I continue to maintain close ties with the Government Technology Agency in Singapore.

-Currently, I am advising Minglong, a fourth-year PhD student in the Department of Analytics & Operations in NUS Business School.
-I also work closely with Yangge, a second-year PhD with the Institute of Operations Research and Analytics.
+Currently, I am advising Minglong ZHOU, a fifth-year PhD student in the Department of Analytics & Operations in NUS Business School and Yangge XIAO, a third-year PhD with the Institute of Operations Research and Analytics, NUS.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>